Magazine Publishing Frequency: Weekly, Monthly & More

 Definition: Published once per month (12 issues per year).

-Collector impact: Monthly magazines often feature highly produced advertising, with campaigns designed for longer visual impact.
+Collector impact: Monthly magazines frequently feature highly produced magazine advertisements, with campaigns designed for longer visual impact and stronger brand storytelling.

-Design traits: Larger layouts, more detailed illustration, stronger branding.
+Design traits: Larger layouts, more detailed illustration or photography, refined typography and hierarchy.

 Historical examples: